 What are the Causes of Presbyopia?

-While other eye conditions, such as farsightedness and nearsightedness, are generally believed to be caused by genetic factors, presbyopia is a disorder which only occurs with age.
+While other eye conditions, such as farsightedness and nearsightedness, are generally believed to be caused by genetic factors, presbyopia is a disorder that only occurs with age.
 Furthermore, nearsightedness and farsightedness are caused by improperly focused light due to the eye being too long from front to back.
 The latter is a result of your eye’s lens stiffening.

 What are the Symptoms of Presbyopia?

 Many people who become presbyopic develop their own strategies for seeing near objects, despite the difficulty.
 For example, they might hold a book or their phone further away from their face than usual.
 For a time, this will help them see clearer, but it comes with a drawback.
 Trying to read something at a distance will make the text appear smaller, and you’ll still need to strain your eyes to see it.
-Once you reach 65, which is when the symptoms usually worsen, this strategy might not work at all.
+Once you reach 65, which is when the symptoms usually worsen, this strategy might not work.